 No pupil enrolled in the District school shall be excluded from participation in, denied the benefits of, or be subjected to discrimination in any educational program or activity of this District on the basis of race, color, creed, religion, sex, affectional or sexual orientation, national origin, place of residence in the district, social or economic condition, or non-applicable disability.

-Mr. Kevin Stokes, serves as the District's Affirmative Action Officer and can be contacted at 201-261-1180 Ext.
-100
+The Supervisor of Special Services acts as the Affirmative Action Officer and may be reached at 201-261-1180 ext.
+123.